View Lisa Cornwell's Obituary on AikenStandard.com and share memories

 (803) 220-0728

-Published in The Aiken Standard and North Augusta Star on Feb.
-21, 2019
+Published in The Aiken Standard and North Augusta Star from Feb.
+21 to Feb.
+22, 2019